department-of-veterans-affairs/vets-website/content/pages/healthcare/eligibility.md

 [Learn about the application process](/healthcare/application-process/)
 <div markdown="0"><br></div>

-### I need dental or vision (eye) care.
-How can I find out if I can get it through VA?
+### How can I find out if I can get dental or vision care through VA?

 In certain cases, you may receive dental or vision care as part of your VA health benefits.